RIM-66 Standard: Operational history

-The Standard missile one became operational in 1968.
+The Standard Missile One became operational in 1968.
 The missile was utilized by ships equipped with the Tartar Guided Missile Fire Control System.
 The missile saw its first combat use in the early 1970s in the Vietnam war.

 The Standard Missile Two became operational in the late 1970s and was deployed operationally with the Aegis Combat System in 1983.
-Both Standard one and two were used against both surface and air targets during Operation Praying Mantis.
+Both Standard One and Two were used against both surface and air targets during Operation Praying Mantis.
 On July 3, 1988, USS Vincennes mistakenly shot down Iran Air Flight 655, an Airbus A300B2, using two SM-2MRs from her forward launcher.
-In 1988 the Iranian Kaman-class missile boat Joshan was disabled by RIM-66s during Operation Praying Mantis.
+In 1988 the Iranian Kaman-class missile boat Joshan was disabled by RIM-66s.

 On 9 October 2016, the Arleigh Burke-class destroyer USS Mason fired two SM-2s, as well as one Evolved Sea Sparrow Missile, at two incoming Houthi anti-ship missiles off the coast of Yemen, one of which struck the water on its own.
 It is unknown if the SM-2s were responsible for intercepting the second cruise missile.
 On 12 October, Mason again came under attack by an anti-ship missile, and an SM-2 she fired was confirmed to have intercepted it at a range of 8 miles.
-This marked the first time in history a warship successfully defended itself with SAMs against an anti-ship missile.
+This marked the first time in history a warship successfully defended itself with SAMs launched from vertical launch cells against an anti-ship missile.
 The ship experienced yet a third attack on 15 October, this time with 5 AShMs.
 She fired SM-2s, destroying four of the missiles.

 On 1 April 2020, a Turkish Navy G-class frigate fired at least a SM-1MR Block VIA RIM-66E-05 supposedly against an UAV operated in support of the Libyan National Army.
 The missile missed and landed near al-Ajaylat, just southwest of Sabratha.

+On 19 October 2023, the USS Carney fired SM-2s to shoot down three land-attack cruise missiles and eight drones launched from Houthi-controlled territory in Yemen.
+The interceptions occurred over the Red Sea; although the ship wasn't threatened, the missiles were headed north towards Israel following the start of the Gaza war.
+From October 2023 to January 2024, several U.S. Navy destroyers downed dozens of missiles and attack drones launched by the Houthis against ships transiting the Red Sea, primarily using SM-2s.
+Although the SM-2 effectively intercepted the threats, at a cost of roughly $2.4 million per missile, it is inefficient at shooting down drones, causing concerns about expending them against such cheap targets and depleting a ship's limited VLS capacity.

+In February 2024, in a friendly fire incident in the Red Sea, two SM-2s were launched by German frigate Hessen at a US MQ-9 Reaper drone.
+Both SM-2s crashed into the sea because of "a technical defect".